 Always make sure to not only wear sun protection, but to also reapply your sunscreen.

-I couldn’t recommend this experience any more, we loved it and really felt the trip was a great value.
+I couldn’t recommend this white water rafting experience any more, I loved it and really felt the trip was a great value.
 Please don’t miss out on white water rafting the Río Pacuare when visiting Costa Rica!

-Check out more of our Costa Rican adventures!
+Check out more of my Costa Rican adventures!

-This was our first time white water rafting and we loved it!
+This was my first time white water rafting and I loved it!
 Tell me about your rafting (or other favorite) adventures in the comments below!

 I always wanted to do some white water rafting.
 This looks like a whole ton of fun and how cool that the guide let you go for swims between rapids.